oparry-ukaea/H3_notes/molecules/reactions.md

 ### MAD

 Several reactions involving $D_2^+$ and $D^-$ lead to the dissociation of molecules (MAD).
-MAD can result in an important source of neutral D atoms and plays a role in the power balance (section 4.3).
+MAD can result in an important source of neutral D atoms and plays a role in the power balance.

 ### MAR